-- "John of Lackland" John (son of "Henry Plantagenet" Henry II and Eleanor of Aquitaine) was born on Dec 24, 1167 in Beaumont Palace, Oxford, England.
-He died on Oct 18, 1216 in Newark Castle, Nottinghamshire.
-He married Isabella of Angouleme (daughter of Aymer "Count of Angouleme" Taillefer) on Aug 24, 1200 in Bordeaux Cathedral. - 683 Isabella of Angouleme (daughter of Aymer "Count of Angouleme" Taillefer) was born in 21.
-1188.
-She died on Jun 04, 1246.
+- 403 John (son of Henry II and Eleanor of Aquitaine) was born on 24 Dec 1167 in Beaumont - 972 Palace, Oxford, England.
+He died on 18 Oct 1216 in Newark Castle, Nottinghamshire.
+He - 024. married Isabella of Angouleme (daughter of Aymer Taillefer) on 24 Aug 1200 in Bordeaux Cathedral. - 403 Isabella of Angouleme (daughter of Aymer Taillefer) was born in 1188.
+She died on 04 Jun 1246.

-Notes for "John of Lackland" John:
+Notes for John:

 John, known as John Lackland, is remembered as one of England's worst kings.
 Perhaps the most historically significant event occurring out of King John's rein was his issuance of the Magna Carta.
-It occurred, in spite of him ... not because of him, trying to advance some good.
+It occurred in spite of him ... not because of him trying to advance some good.
 John is my 10th cousin, 23 times removed.
 He is also the 13th great grandfather of Edward Southworth, the first husband of my seven times great grandmother, Alice Carpenter.
 He is my 21st step great grandfather.

 It is of Christian interest to me that King John of Lackland appointed Stephen Langton Archbishop of Canterbury on May 15, 1213.
-Stephen Langton (born about 1150 - died July 9, 1228) is believed to be the first person to divide the Bible into defined chapters.
+Stephen Langton (born about 1150? died July 9, 1228) is believed to be the first person to divide the Bible into defined chapters.
 While Cardinal Hugo de Sancto Caro is also known to come up with a systematic division of the Bible (between 1244 and 1248), it is Langton's arrangement of books and chapters that remains in use today.
-So, though our family did not actually give chapter divisions for today's Bible, it was one of our family who appointed the man who did so, and it is a pleasure to claim that connection to an act of spiritual significance.
+So, though our family actually did not give chapter divisions for today's Bible, it was one of our family who appointed the man who did so, and it is a pleasure to claim that connection to an act of spiritual significance.